gmarti-web/gmarti-web.github.io/README.md

 # gmartiblog.com

-This project hosts content for my blog.
+This repo hosts content for my personal blog.

-The [gmartiblog.com][1] blog mainly uses [Markdown][2] but explores [AsciiDoc][3], as well.
-Both formats use plain text to add structure to documents.
-Markdown, though, almost always needs help from HTML.
-The format doesn't have the ability to make complex tables, collapsible sections, or definition lists.
-AsciiDoc doesn't need the added HTML.
-It can make all those features with only AsciiDoc markers.
-This keeps the raw code behind the rendered documents easy to read.
+The [gmartiblog.com][1] blog uses [Markdown][2] and [AsciiDoc][3].
+Both formats add structure to documents with plain text.
+However, Markdown needs help from HTML to make complex tables, collapsible sections, or definition lists, whereas AsciiDoc can make those features itself.
+By replacing the HTML code in Markdown files with plain text, AsciiDocs keep the raw code behind the rendered documents easy to read.

 To create the blog, this project uses [Jekyll][4] and [Vale][5].
 Jekyll renders all Markdown and AsciiDoc documents into static blog pages.
 This controls how the documents look to viewers in their browser.
-Vale lints these documents to keep them error-free.
-It checks for spelling issues, grammatical errors, over-complicated content, and more.
-Together, they convert the plain text documents in this repository into a vibrant, well-structured blog for my technical writing projects.
+Before Jekyll renders these documents, vale lints them to keep them error-free.
+It checks for spelling issues, grammatical errors, and over-complicated content.
+Together, Jekyll and vale convert the plain text documents in this repository into a vibrant, well-structured blog for my technical writing projects.

-This page describes how to build this project on your local computer and add changes to the gmartiblog.com platform.
+This page describes how to build this project on your local computer and add changes to gmartiblog.com.
 The page assumes you work in either a Linux-based or macOS environment.

 ## How to contribute to this project